-Market value is a common term used in value investing to describe how much a company or asset is worth on exchanges and financial markets.
-Essentially it is the value of a security in the eyes of market investors.
-Understanding the current standing of a business in its particular industry and the broader market is important when making investing decisions.
+Market value is a common term used in value investing to describe how much a company or asset is trading for on exchanges and in financial markets.
+Essentially, it’s the value of a security in the eyes of market investors.
+Understanding the current standing of a business in its particular industry and the broader market is important when making investment decisions.

 Key Points